THE FRUIT OF THE HOLY SPIRIT (Part 1)

 Paul warns, “To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.”
 (Rom.
 8:6 RSV).

-While in the midst of any storm, you can appropriate, experience and enjoy God’s peace by choosing not to worry but rather to pray and trust God.
+While in any storm, you can appropriate, experience, and enjoy God’s peace by choosing not to worry but rather to pray and trust God.

 6 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.